 Monoclonal antibody therapies are complex and difficult to manufacture.
-We could experience manufacturing problems that result in delays in the development or commercialization of our product candidates or otherwise harm our business.
+We could experience manufacturing problems, or may be unable to access raw materials due to global supply chain shortages, that result in delays in the development or commercialization of our product candidates or otherwise harm our business.